Senior Apartments in 2024

 • Apartments for seniors may have age-friendly amenities and floor plans designed to cater to the needs and lifestyles of older adults.

 Read on to learn more about the types of senior apartments, their costs, and how to pay for them (whether you rent or buy).
-As many seniors are on a limited income, we’ll take a deep dive into affordable housing for seniors and how to apply for federal and state assistance.
+Many seniors have limited income, so we’ll dive into affordable housing for seniors and how to apply for federal and state assistance.
+Have a tour coming up?
+We have the questions you should ask when considering an apartment.
 We’ll also discuss what organizations and groups can help you find your ideal senior living apartment.

 Stay Safe:

-Stay Safe: USA.gov cautions buyers and renters to be aware of housing scams.
+Stay Safe: USA.gov cautions buyers and renters to learn about housing scams.
 Want to find out how to avoid becoming the next scam victim?
-Our team has compiled a guide to common scams targeting seniors so you can stay protected.
+Our team has compiled a guide to common scams targeting seniors so you can stay protected

 What Is a Senior Apartment?